Updated: Sep 18

 I put together a list of venues in and near the old town to go for authentic local food — from my last 3 visits since 2015.
 However, since I were there usually during weekdays and only 2-3 days on each trip, I had no chance to try the food in coffee shops or restaurants that were closed during my trips.

 Fortunately, I still have 9 venues to share.
 And I will add new ones from future visits.
 Also, I am not a "best food" follower as I believe different people has different taste buds.
 As a traveller, there is no way I can try everything in Ipoh and come out with a list of the "best".
 Just try and pick your own likes.
-I am only showing what I like in all my food hunts.
+I am only showing what I like from my food trails.

 1. Kedai Makanan Nam Heong (南香茶餐室)